 Physical traits are often carried down, so if the parents or grandparents of your malamute were a little smaller than average, there’s a good chance your malamute will be too.

-There isn’t one.
-If your malamute is destined to be small by genetics, there isn’t anything me, you, or any veterinarian can do.
+If your malamute is destined to be small by genetics, there isn’t anything that can be done!
 But, as I will be saying throughout, as long as your malamute is healthy, happy, and full of life, his overall size does not matter at all.

 2. Eating Habits and Diet